 Can the Injury Victims Sue Ride Manufacturers in Another Country?

 If Dutch ride manufacturer KMG is possibly responsible for the injuries incurred, they are likely subject to a lawsuit in the US.
 Under the Federal Rules of Civil Procedure, the plaintiffs injured in Ohio could likely bring the suit in the Netherlands – but the cost of doing so would probably outweigh any real benefit.
 Since KMG is a resident of another country, they would quality for diversity jurisdiction and allow the case to be brought in U.S. federal court—a much more desirable option.
 Like jurisdiction itself, this may be proper in a federal court in New Jersey or Ohio.

 Contact a Philadelphia Amusement Park Injury Attorney Today

-If you or your child was involved in a Pennsylvania amusement park accident, don’t wait to get help.
+If you or your child was injured at a Pennsylvania amusement park accident, don’t wait to get help.
 Even if you were injured in another state, the personal injury attorneys at The Reiff Law Firm may be able to their experience handling fair ride accident cases to your benefit.
 We have the aggressive advocates you need to seek justice and hold third parties accountable for their negligence.
 We will fight to get you the compensation you deserve.
-If you have suffered an amusement park injury, call us at (215) 246-9000 or contact us online to schedule your free consultation.
+If you have suffered an amusement park injury, call us at (215) 709-6940 or contact us online to schedule your free consultation.